Demise of the Crown Act 1702: The act

 The Tudor legislation mainly continued actions begun by writs issued under the name of King Henry VIII.
 Upon the death of King William III, Parliament enacted the Demise of the Crown Act 1702, which was more comprehensive.
 It continued the commissions of the various courts and justices issued during William's reign, which were to continue to operate as if the commissions had been issued in the name of Queen Anne.
 Future commissions were to last for six months after the death of a monarch, unless cancelled sooner by the new monarch.
 The courts were to continue to operate under Queen Anne or any successor, without interruption.
 Claims brought by the Crown prior to Williams death to recover property or in debt were continued, as were proceedings on indictments.
 The same principle applied to property and debt claims, and proceedings on indictments, brought during the reign of Anne or a successor.
 The demise did not affect any jurisdictional issues in the courts.

+Subsequent developments

+Section 5 of the act, so far as unrepealed, was repealed by section 8(2) of, and part I of schedule 5 to, the Justices of the Peace Act 1968, which came into force on 25 October 1968.